postsharp/Metalama.Documentation/content/conceptual/aspects/eligibility.md

 The following example expands the previous one, reporting custom errors when the target class does not define a field `logger` of type `TextWriter`.

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/EligibilityAndValidation.cs name="Eligibility and Validation"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/EligibilityAndValidation.cs name="Eligibility and Validation"]